redhat-beyond/documents/statement-of-work/Beyond08-SOW.md

 * Platform for freelancers to offer their services.
 * P2P Lending service

-{% alert %}The project used as a learning platform, it should not be unique or amazing, it could defeat learning process and goals.{% endalert %}
+{% rhalert %}The project used as a learning platform, it should not be unique or amazing, it could defeat learning process and goals.{% endrhalert %}

 ## Syllabus (list of sessions)